This pathway shows you how to apply for a Skills Assessment outcome so that you can register and work as a pharmacist in Australia.

 Next steps

-Once you have a Skills Assessment outcome you can:
+Once you have a Skills Assessment Outcome from us, you can use it to:

 The Department of Home Affairs sets the validity period for your Skills Assessment outcome for visa applications.
 APC is unable to change the validity period.